adamfowlerit/msexams.io/index.md

 ---
 layout: page
-title: Administrator Portals
+title: Microsoft Exams & Certifications
 ---

-Welcome to this community driven project to list all of Microsoft's portals in one place.
+Welcome to this community driven project to collate all the good Microsoft Exam & Certification resources we can find.

 {% include portal.html portal="admin" %}